victorgomezg93/terraform-aws-go/README.md

 The result should be an alb hostname accesible by https with a healtcheck in /health to check one database.

-I'm using a sandbox with automated shutdown so this urls won't be accesible but in my case after deployment I recieve a message with this alg hostname: alb_hostname = "myapp-load-balancer-920324680.us-east-1.elb.amazonaws.com"
+I'm using a sandbox with automated shutdown so this urls won't be accesible but in my case after deployment I recieve a message with this alb hostname: alb_hostname = "myapp-load-balancer-920324680.us-east-1.elb.amazonaws.com"

 If i go to this urls I would be able to test the certificate and also information about one database not deployed